-Structural conditions were evaluated, structures were either rated as: Excellent, Very Good, Above Normal, Normal, Below Normal, Poor or Very Poor.
-The data and rating system come from the Hall County Assessor's database and is the same database used to value properties in the area.
-According to the data there are five structures in the study area.
+Structural conditions were evaluated, structures were either rated as: Excellent, Very Good, Above Normal, Normal, Below Normal, Poor, or Very Poor.
+The data and rating system come from the Hall

+County Assessor's database and is the same database used to value properties in the area.
+According to the data there are three different structures making up the facility.